SamuelOConnor/Escape/README.md

 # Escape
 1.0.0.0 My First Game!
 Escape!

 This is my first C# creation.
-I'd like to use this as a tool to eccelerate my development skills and eventually produce something fun and impressive at the end!
+I'd like to use this as a tool to accelerate my development skills and eventually produce something fun and impressive at the end!

 1.0.1.0 First Branch Merged!

 -- Changed
-- Changed the move keys from wasd to the arrow keys
+- Changed the move keys from 'WASD' to the arrow keys
 - Added in a catch to stop invalid keys breaking the game

 1.0.1.1 readability